EPIAurelienMartin/Maths-Epitech/README.md

 Grade Semester 2 : A

-Code languages are C and Python
+Code languages are C and Python.

+Groupe Project realised with github.com/LouisGaspard.